red-collar-official/flutter_kore/README.md

 ```

-Instances can be then obtained using <b>app.services.get<T>()</b>
+Instances can be then obtained using <b>app.instances.get<T>()</b>

 ### Connectors

-Connectors are objects that describe dependency for interactor or service
+Connectors are objects that describe dependency for interactor or wrapper

-We can specify a type of object(interactor or service) we want to depend on.
+We can specify a type of object(interactor or wrapper) we want to depend on.

 We can also specify if we want to get unique instance or shared instance